Horizontal audit definition

 Examples of a Horizontal Audit

-As an example of a horizontal audit, an audit could review how travel and entertainment reports are processed across every department of a company.
-Similarly, a horizontal audit could be used to examine how petty cash transactions are being processed within every department of a business, in order to focus on the consistency of transaction recordation.
+• Petty cash audit.
+A review of how petty cash transactions are being processed within every department of a business, in order to focus on the consistency of transaction recordation.

 Related AccountingTools Courses